-- 4 Browse the list of deleted files to locate the version of the file you want to salvage. - 5 Select the deleted file that you want to salvage, then click Salvage. - 6 If a current file in the folder is named the same as the salvaged file, you are prompted to do one of the following: - Type a new name for the salvaged file, then click OK. - Click OK to overwrite the current file with the salvaged file.
+- 5 Select the deleted file that you want to salvage, then click Salvage. - 6 If a current file in the folder is named the same as the salvaged file, you are prompted to do one of the following: - Type a new name for the salvaged file, then click OK. - Click OK to overwrite the current file with the salvaged file.

-A confirmation message confirms that the file was successfully saved.
+A confirmation message indicates that the file was successfully saved.